Davidmacias123/Exploring-Loops-Combining-Conditional-Statements-in-Python/README.md

 ## The code you should use (clean, correct, matches the steps)

-> Note: Your uploaded code has the right ideas, but your `attempts` **while loop is indented inside the username for-loop**, which causes it to run 5 times (once for each username).
-> This version places Step 4 **separately**, which is what the job aid describes.
-(Your original content is shown in your upload.)

 ```python
 # Step 3: List + for loop + condition